-Starting a new job is usually an exciting time with the anticipation that your new gig will be a perfect match, which will allow you to spend a long time cultivating and sharpening your skills while making a positive contribution to the company.
+Starting a new job is usually an exciting time with the anticipation that your new gig will be a perfect match, and will allow you to cultivate and sharpen your skills while making a positive contribution to the company.
 At the same time, it can be very stressful, especially within the first three months when you are literally on trial and don't know if you will make it to the other side of your probationary period.
 With different management styles, it is a challenge for people to figure out whether they are doing a good job or not.
 The following are five ways to tell if you are doing well at your new job:

 1. You Have Greater Ownership Over Your Work

 Obviously, you were hired to do a specific job, and if someone else has to do it for you, why do they need you?
 Truth be told, when you are just starting out, there will be a lot of hand-holding as you get acclimated to your new role.
 Your direct supervisor is going to offer you a lot of guidance to make sure that you are on the right track.
 But as you get better at your role and your team starts to trust you, they will more often give you the ball to run with.
 This is a great sign and shows that you are doing well at your new job.
 The sooner the hand-holding stops, the better you are doing.
 The hope is that the hand-holding stops closer to your first month than to your third month, because if it takes 90 days for your team to trust you, then Houston, we have a problem.

 Another sign that you're doing great at your new job is when you are given responsibility beyond your current role.
 It's one thing to get your management team to trust you with your role, but once they start trusting you with projects that are beyond the scope of what you were hired for, you know that you are doing pretty awesome.
 Some may look at this as unfavorable; however, a little more work won't hurt anyone, and if it is a place where you are looking for longevity, the more areas that you make yourself valuable, the better.